ankaAR/bestiario5e/_creatures/rahadin.md

 ***Deathly Choir.*** Any creature within 10 feet of Rahadin that isn't protected by a mind blank spell hears in its mind the screams of the thousands of people Rahadin has killed.
 As a bonus action, Rahadin can force all creatures that can hear the screams to make a DC 16 Wisdom saving throw.
 Each creature takes 16 (3d10) psychic damage on a failed save, or half as much damage on a successful one.

-***Fey Ancestry.*** Rahadin has advantage on saving throws against being charmed, and magic can't put him to sleep.
+***Fey Ancestry.*** Rahadin has advantage on saving throws against being hechizado, and magic can't put him to sleep.

 ***Innate Spellcasting.*** Rahadin's innate spellcasting ability is Intelligence.
 He can innately cast the following spells, requiring no components: